Neela Vaanam: Production

 Neela Vaanam was directed by P. Madhavan and produced by Varadan under Pattu Films.
 The screenplay was written by K. Balachander.
 Cinematography was handled by Karnan, and the editing by R. Devarajan.
 The final length of the film was 4800 metres.

 Soundtrack

 The music was composed by M. S. Viswanathan and the lyrics were penned by Kannadasan.
+The song "Sollada Vaai Thirandhu" is set in Senjurutti raga.